xcore/sw_avb/doc/app_tutorial.rst

 rate:

 .. literalinclude:: app_xr_avb_lc_demo/src/xr_avb_demo.xc
-   :start-after: /* Defines to determine the sample rate
+   :start-after: // this is the sample rate
-   :end-before: void demo
+   :end-before: // Set the period inbetween

-Here, ``PLL_INPUT_RATE`` controls the rate at which the XCore drives the PLL.
-This is multiplied up to make ``MCLK_FREQUENCY``.
-This frequency is divided down by ``BCLK_RATIO`` to give the bit clock of the audio.
+Here, ``MASTER_TO_WORDCLOCK_RATIO`` controls the ratio between the master clock and the wordclock, which must match the setting in the clock generation PLL.

 The next part of the file (not shown) declares the ports for ethernet, audio CODECs and the PLL.